Combinatorial Howe duality of symplectic type

 To construct a bijection \eqref{eq:main result}, we first introduce an analogue of jeu de taquin sliding for spinor model of a skew shape, which plays a crucial role in this paper.
 If $\A$ is a finite set with degree $0$, then a spinor model of a skew shape is naturally in one-to-one correspondence with a set of symplectic tableaux of a skew shape in the sense of \cite{KashNaka}, and our sliding coincides with the symplectic sliding due to Sheats \cite{Sh} (see also \cite{Le02}).
 A key observation to generalize the symplectic sliding algorithm to a spinor model with respect to arbitrary $\A$ is that in terms of spinor model, the Sheats' algorithm can be described as a sequence of Kashiwara operators with respect to an $\mf{sl}_{2\ell}$-crystal structure on ${\bf F}_\A^{\ell}$ defined by the jeu de taquin sliding of type $A$ \cite{La}.
-This implies that the sliding does {\em not} depend on the choice of $\A$, and enables us to define a symplectic analogue of RSK in a uniform way.
-In this sense, the jeu de taquin sliding for spinor model introduced here is similar to the case of type $A$, where the insertion and jeu de taquin sliding does not depend on the choice of letters $\A$ even when it is $\Z_2$-graded.
+This implies that the sliding does {\em not} depend on the choice of $\A$, and enables us to define a symplectic analogue of RSK algorithm in a uniform way.
+In this sense, the jeu de taquin sliding for spinor model introduced here is similar to the case of type $A$, where the related combinatorics depends not essentially on the choice of the set of letters $\A$ (cf.~\cite{BR,Remmel}).

 Then we show that for ${\bf T}\in {\bf F}_\A^{\ell}$, there exists a unique tableau ${\tt P}({\bf T})\in {\bf T}_\A(\la,\ell)$ which can be obtained by applying our jeu de taquin sliding.
 We also define the recording tableau corresponding to ${\tt P}({\bf T})$, which is a sequence of oscillating tableaux, and then show that it corresponds bijectively to a tableau ${\tt Q}({\bf T})$ in ${\bf K}(\la,\ell)$ thanks to a recent result by Lee \cite{Lee}.